 In general, you want to keep the same font across all of your content.
-However, you can use a new pictorial content to capture someone’s attention where warranted, just as you might inject a joke in your presentation to keep everyone alert and engaged.
+However, you can use new pictorial content to capture someone’s attention where warranted, just as you might inject a joke into your presentation to keep everyone alert and engaged.
 But never let the font upstage the actual content.

 If you do choose multiple typefaces on the same page, make sure they have large, contrasting differences but can still look good together.
 Two slightly different fonts aren’t worth the effort, and you’d be better off choosing just one font for the whole page.

-A general rule of thumb is to use fonts that have a similar X-height, stroke weight, time period or designer if you want to know they’ll look good when used together.
+A general rule of thumb is to use fonts that have a similar X-height, stroke weight, time period or designer if you want to know if they’ll look good when used together.
 That way there is a common look, though the fonts are different from each other.
 In short, the two fonts need to either contrast or correspond to look good together.
 Try using a pangram to evaluate how fonts look when combined on the same page before you throw the fonts together on a website or pamphlet.

 The font you use can complement your webpage or printed flyer’s design, reinforce your intended message, and attract viewers or interfere with your end objectives.
 This makes finding the perfect font a necessity.